w12l3-c/RaspberryPi-Face-and-Object-Detection-DoorLock/README.md

 # RaspberryPi Face and Object Detection DoorLock
-I am using RaspberryPi to hold the ML model I build and work as a Security Door Lock
+I am using RaspberryPi to hold the ML model I build and it will work as a Security Door Lock

 ## Project Components